WonderingGodling/My-Mind-Space/src/site/notes/Skull/Spam/The Nightmare Before Christmas.md

 **CREATURE UNDER BED**
 I am the one hiding under your bed
-Teeth ground sharp and eyes glowing [[Fantasy/DM Notes/Realities/Copper 9/Mechanics/Oil Colour/Red/Red\|red]]
+Teeth ground sharp and eyes glowing red

 **MAN UNDER THE STAIRS**
 I am the one hiding under your stairs